ryu1kup/pypamn/README.md

 where options are additional parameters to be given to pypamn;

 - `-o, --output [OUTPUT_FILENAME]` ...
 The output filename.
 You need to specify the extension `.csv`.
-- `-c, --chunksize [CHUNKSIZE]` ...
-The number of rows to be processed at one time.
 - `-v, --verbose [VERBOSE_LEVEL]` ...
 The verbosity level.

 You can also check how to run pamn with the command